100 Years of

 Kappa Omega: Metro Atlanta's Premiere Chapter

 The Kappa Omega Chapter was chartered on March 1, 1923 in Atlanta, as the first graduate chapter in Georgia.
-The distinguished ten charter members included: Marie Woolfork Taylor (Founder), Adelaide Smith (Turner), Louise D. Shivery, Madeline Smith Davis, Eva Conner, Alice L. Rucker, Hattie R. Watson, Caroline Bond Day, Ruth B. Prince, and Foy S. Brown.
+The distinguished ten charter members included: Marie Woolfolk Taylor (Founder), Adelaide Smith (Turner), Louise D. Shivery, Madeline Smith Davis, Eva Conner, Alice L. Rucker, Hattie R. Watson, Caroline Bond Day, Ruth B. Prince, and Foy S. Brown.
 Originally located in the South Eastern Region, Kappa Omega was relocated in 1953 with the organization of the South Atlantic Region.
-From the group of ten charter members, Kappa Omega Chapter now has over 450 members committed to Exemplifying Excellence through Sustainable Service to all mankind.
+From the group of ten charter members, Kappa Omega Chapter now has over 450 members committed to Soaring to Greater Heights of Service & Sisterhood.

 Kappa Omega has had several members to serve on the cluster, regional and international levels including: Lucille M. Scott (Ivy Leaf Reporter), Margaret Davis Bowen (Supreme Grammateus), Lucretia Payton Stewart (Supreme Parliamentarian) Harriet Thomas (Supreme Anti-Grammateus), Mary Shy Scott (First Supreme Anti-Basileus and 23rd Supreme Basileus); Four Regional Directors: A. Catheryn Johnson, Sujette Fountain Crank, Mary Shy Scott, Lucretia Payton Stewart; and Four Cluster Coordinators: Malinda O’Neal, Mary Carolyn Menchan, Anne Watts, Eva Stroud; and with a host of members serving on regional, and international committees.
 Former Supreme Basilei Margaret Davis Bowen and Larzette Hale were also members of the Kappa Omega Chapter.